Christmas food and dishes today to help you experience the season like never before Enjoy a variety of traditional and international meals.

 Shashlik

-Although lamb is typically used to make shashlik, you could make these Russian kebabs using beef and no one would ever call the police.
+You could make these Russian kebabs using beef and no one would ever call the police.
 Just make sure that before grilling over flame, the meat is marinated for hours in a pungent, herbaceous infusion.
 The fact that Russia’s Christmas dinner includes barbecue may seem odd to you.
 In Petersburg, December temperatures typically drop below six degrees Celsius.
 However, who could be opposed to the custom of getting together around a fire and sharing food? even in the event of a snowstorm outside.

 Christmas pudding